Derelicts (album)

-Derelicts is the fifth studio album and ninth full-length release by Swedish ambient duo Carbon Based Lifeforms, released on October 6, 2017.
+Derelicts is the fifth studio album and ninth full-length release by Swedish duo Carbon Based Lifeforms, released on October 6, 2017.
 It is their first album release following a six-year hiatus.
 Writing for the album began in 2015.
 Derelicts returns to the sound of Hydroponic Garden, World of Sleepers, and Interloper, after their experiment into drone on the album Twentythree.
 It is the first album by Carbon Based Lifeforms to be self-published and was not released by their previous label Ultimae Records.
 It was released on CD, Vinyl, and downloadable 24-bit FLAC.
 The album peaked at number 12 on the USA Billboard Dance/Electronic chart and number 11 on the UK Top Dance Albums chart based on album sales.
 It was voted by fans the best album of 2017 on a psychedelic-downtempo focused music site.
 Songs from the album have been featured on US radio stations.